 Installing Components for Line Module Redundancy

+The ERX system allows a spare line module to provide redundancy for a group of identical line modules.
 For line module redundancy to operate, you must install:

 - The line modules, including the spare line module